Modular forms and K3 surfaces: Introduction

 \begin{Theorem} Assume the extended Riemann Hypothesis (ERH) for odd real Dirichlet characters.
 Then every Hecke eigenform of weight~$3$ with rational eigenvalues is associated to a K3 surface over $\Q$. \end{Theorem}

 This result answers a question asked independently by Mazur and van Straten.
 It builds on the classification of CM forms with rational coefficients by the second author which we recall in section \ref{s:CM}.
 That section also explains the dependence of Theorem~\ref{thm} on the ERH.
-Section \ref{s:K3} recalls the notion of singular K3 surfaces and Livn\'{e}'s modularity result.
+Section \ref{s:K3} recalls the notion of singular K3 surfaces and Livn\'{e}'s modularity result (Thm.~\ref{Thm:mod}).
 We review the relevant known examples and obstructions in sections \ref{s:Ex} and~\ref{s:obs}.
-Our main technique for proving Theorem \ref{thm} is constructing one-dimensional families of K3 surfaces and searching for singular specializations over $\Q$.
+For every known Hecke eigenform of weight $3$ with rational eigenvalues we then exhibit an explicit singular K3 surface over $\Q$, thus proving Theorem \ref{thm}.
+Our main technique to achieve this is constructing one-dimensional families of K3 surfaces and searching for singular specializations over $\Q$.
 This is explained in section \ref{s:tech} and exhibited in detail for one particular family in section~\ref{s:fam}.
 The paper concludes with the remaining surfaces needed to prove Theorem~\ref{thm}.
+A summary of the proof is given in Section \ref{s:proof}.